RSV 101: What Every NICU Parent Needs to Know

 • Family history of wheezing or asthma.

-• Exposure to tobacco smoke and other air pollutants.
-Never let anyone smoke around your baby.
+• Exposure to tobacco smoke and other air pollutants (never allow anyone to smoke around your baby).

 • Low birth weight (less than 5.5 pounds).